-There are two factors allowing a heart to beat.
-One is the presence of healthy heart muscle and the other is a functioning network of nerves creating an electrical system which governs the heart’s rhythm.
+Two factors allow a heart to beat.
+One is the presence of healthy heart muscle, and the other is a functioning network of nerves creating an electrical system that governs the heart’s rhythm.

 - Atrial fibrillation